Stretching throughout the center of Eastern Oman and known for its never-ending golden dunes, Wahiba Sands is a must when visiting Oman.

 I drain my cup, kick back on one of the camp’s reclining cushions and set my sights on the stratosphere.
 As the celestial bodies put on a show, I can’t help but concur with Christopher: there’s alchemy at play under these desert skies.

-Book a Couple’s Retreat for three nights at The Chedi Muscat and dedicate one of your full days to an adventure in the Wahiba.
+Book retreat at The Chedi Muscat and dedicate one of your full days to an adventure in the Wahiba.

 Text by Duncan Forgan for GHM Journeys.